jrogers97/candidate-donors/README.md

 # Open Secrets Proxy - https://open-secrets.herokuapp.com
-Proxy server and frontend to use the OpenSecrets candidate contributions API
+Proxy server and frontend to use the OpenSecrets candidate contributions API (2020 cycle only)